 The IOOS Marine Life Program goal is to implement a long-term, sustained marine life observation and data sharing capability that builds on and expands the infrastructure, momentum and successes of existing IOOS biological observing programs, in particular the Marine Biodiversity Observation Network (MBON), Animal Telemetry Network (ATN), and efforts of IOOS partners and Regional Associations.
-The program will leverage well-developed national and regional activities, stakeholder engagement and priority-setting processes, community structures, technology development, and nearly a decade of National Oceanographic Partnership Program (NOPP) interagency investment towards developing this capability.
+The program will leverage well-developed national and regional activities, stakeholder engagement and priority-setting processes, community structures, technology development, interagency coordination, and nearly a decade of National Oceanographic Partnership Program (NOPP) interagency investment towards developing this capability.

 Animal Telemetry Network